asinghdev25/AIBrutalDataPolice/README.md

 ## 💡 Credits

-Made with ☕ and 😤 by a developer who’s seen enough "Test Opportunities" to last a lifetime.
+Developed by yours truly who’s seen enough "Test Opportunities" to being there on Org for forever.

 ---